CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise3.md

    ![](../media/may-multi-tt-gs-g22.png)

 1. You have now successfully created an agent using your own data.
-You will test and verify the working of the agent in further task.
+You will test and verify the working of the agent in further tasks.

 ### Task 3: Testing and Optimizing the RAG Pipeline